 - Where Children’s Social Care involvement is required by the courts

-In addition, we provide a number of specialist services, such as:
+We also provide a number of specialist services, such as:

 - The recruitment, assessment and supervision of foster carers